PlengNakdee/bert_thai_sentiment/README.md

 The dataset is from Wisesight Sentiment Corpus https://github.com/PyThaiNLP/wisesight-sentiment

-The dataset was splited into 70% training set, 20% testingset, and 10% evaluation set.
+The dataset was splited into 70% training set, 20% testing set, and 10% evaluation set.

 ## Labels
 - 0 = Message with positive sentiment (~4,700)